 Find your nearest COVID-19 Mutual Aid group with a map feature.

 There is a freephone helpline number from the Council for any residents homeless/rough sleeping or potentially homeless: 0800 1303667

 Victim services are still operating across Cleveland.
 The below services provide support for domestic abuse, sexual violence and illegal cultural harms like forced marriage, honour based violence and FGM.
 Please give them a call if you are in need of help.

 Council support and information

-Middlesbrough Foodbank is open but running low on stock and asking for donations, especially of tinned goods.
-They also require more volunteers due to many of their regulars being the older high-risk categories.
+Middlesbrough Foodbank require more volunteers due to many of their regulars being in the older high-risk categories.

 Looking out for your neighbours